arkovia/acts/arkovia-constitution-act.md

 - Maintain government control over natural monopolies
 - Create organisaitons to maintain stability of the nation
 - Create organisations that aim to improve the standard of the nation and it's citzens
+- Develop the nation
+- Improve self-sustainability of the nation

-The Genesis Council will set up the first initial NGI; The *`Arkovia NGI`* which will own itself and all future NGIs.
+The Genesis Council will set up the first initial NGI, `Arkovia NGI` which owns all NGIs.

 Board members of the NGIs are selected by the Genesis Council or the Direct Democracy.
 The Genesis Council has the power to over-ride and elect new NGI board members immediately

 ### Section 5: Land Claim
 #### Segment 1: Landmarks